adjust/android_sdk/README.md

 #### <a id="session-partner-parameters"> Session partner parameters

-In the same way that there is [session callback parameters](#session-callback-parameters) that are send every in event or session of the adjust SDK, there is also session partner parameters.
+In the same way that there are [session callback parameters](#session-callback-parameters) sent in every event or session of the adjust SDK, there is also session partner parameters.

 These will be transmitted to network partners, for the integrations that have been activated in your adjust [dashboard].

-The session partner parameters have a similar interface of the event partner parameters.
+The session partner parameters have a similar interface to the event partner parameters.
 Instead of adding the key and it's value to an event, it's added through a call to `Adjust.addSessionPartnerParameter(String key, String value)`:

 ```java